equinor/tdd_workshop/README.md

 Dive deeply into TDD by sharing experience and practicing new tools
 - Practical workshop, full of examples
 - Thinking programming as communicating
   * Simple, clear, robust code
   * Maintainable, scalable, undestandable
   * Effective, resilient to change

+- Selling point: How tests can be useful to scripters?

+# Why tests?
+- Make sure the code works as expected
+- Detect edge cases
+- Feel confident to refactor without being afraid of breaking the entire pipeline
+- Your teammates can understand your functions by looking at your tests
+- Prevent unexpected output
+- Simplifies updating code
+- Increases overall efficiency of developing code
+- Helps to detect edge cases
+- And most importantly prevents you from pushing any broken code into production!

 # Persona
-- Ada: A software developer in the beginning of a journey to become the best developer she can be.
+- Ada: A developer in the beginning of a journey to become the best developer she can be.
 With a background in exact sciences, she has heard about tests but does not practice TDD.
 She has some software patterns in mind from recent learning, but limited experience in structuring code.
+Using Python to script but would like to explore more software engineering to improve.

 # Disclaimer
 Sharing is caring!
 This is part of a learning journey.
 I am much more a curious individual than an expert.
 The objective is to share my learnings so far while enabling us to collaborate, learn and connect around an important topic.
 I assume that independently of your experience, you are curious to learn, courageous to ask and share and, finally, respectfull about the stage each one is right now.